Getting to know Nowruz

 Traveling during Nowruz

 The 4-day official holiday and the 13-day school holiday are the best opportunities for Iranian families to prepare for Noruz domestic and foreign trips and to go sightseeing during these days.
-For this reason, planning for Norooz travel is one of the most important concerns of many families in the last months of the year, and some choose domestic travel to one of the different cities of the country, and some are looking for foreign travel to create a diverse holiday.
+For this reason, planning for Norooz travel is one of the most important concerns of many families in the last months of the year, some choose domestic travel to one of the different cities of the country, and some are looking for foreign travel to create a diverse holiday.

-Persian New Year pray
+Persian New Year prayer

-People pray at the beginning of the new year and ask God to restore their condition to the best and change their life as he thinks is better.
+People pray at the beginning of the new year and ask God to restore their condition to the best and change their lives as he thinks is better.
 The transformation is for the hearts to move away from what is ungodly, the insights to be enlightened, the consciences to come to their senses, and people to take higher steps towards evolution and join God.
 The transformation of the present means that we make spiritual changes in ourselves and give up the sensual airs that lead to man’s destruction.

 Gift giving